 The portal document file is easy to carry and share using any medium.
-With Chrome’s ability to print and save a website page as PDF, it has become even more helpful than ever.
-The save as pdf feature is handy and makes your work easier.
+Chrome’s ability to print and save a website page as a PDF has made it even more helpful.

 - Launch the Google Chrome browser on the computer.